 By Don Ingalls

-Don Ingalls is vice president, state and federal relations, for BlueCross BlueShield of Western New York and chairman of the New York Health Plan Association.
+Don Ingalls is vice president of state and federal relations for BlueCross BlueShield of Western New York.